ry-v1/Notes/ Learning Spark.md

         a.
 A failure has occurred in the query (either a processing error or a failure in the cluster).
         b.
 The query is explicitly stopped using streamingQuery.stop().
         c.
 If the trigger is set to Once, then the query will stop on its own after executing a single micro-batch containing all the available data.

+- Dynamic Partition Pruning
+    - The idea behind dynamic partition pruning (DPP) is to skip over the data you don't need in a query's results.
+    - The typical scenario where DPP is optimal is when you are joining two tables: a fact table (partitioned over multiple columns) and a dimension table (nonpartitioned).
+    - The key optimization technique in DPP is to take the result of the filter from the dimension table and inject it into the fact table as part of the scan operation to limit the data read.

+- Adaptive Query Execution
+    - Adaptive Query Execution (AQE) reoptimizes and adjusts query plans based on runtime statistics collected in the process of query execution.
+It attempts to to do the following at runtime:
+        • Reduce the number of reducers in the shuffle stage by decreasing the number of shuffle partitions.
+        • Optimize the physical execution plan of the query, for example by converting a SortMergeJoin into a BroadcastHashJoin where appropriate.
+        • Handle data skew during a join.

+- The AQE framework
+    - Spark operations in a query are pipelined and executed in parallel processes, but a shuffle or broadcast exchange breaks this pipeline, because the output of one stage is needed as input to the next stage.
+    - These breaking points are called materialization points in a query stage, and they present an opportunity to reoptimize and reexamine the query.
+    - Here are the conceptual steps the AQE framework iterates over:
+        1. All the leaf nodes, such as scan operations, of each stage are executed.
+        2. Once the materialization point finishes executing, it's marked as complete, and all the relevant statistics garnered during execution are updated in its logical plan.
+        3. Based on these statistics, such as number of partitions read, bytes of data read, etc., the framework runs the Catalyst optimizer again to understand whether it can:
+            a.
+Coalesce the number of partitions to reduce the number of reducers to read shuffle data.
+            b.
+Replace a sort merge join, based on the size of tables read, with a broadcast join.
+            c.
+Try to remedy a skew join.
+            d.
+Create a new optimized logical plan, followed by a new optimized physical plan.
+        This process is repeated until all the stages of the query plan are executed.
+    - Two Spark SQL configurations dictate how AQE will reduce the number of reducers:
+        • spark.sql.adaptive.coalescePartitions.enabled (set to true)
+        • spark.sql.adaptive.skewJoin.enabled (set to true)